-□ I will inform the UNM MLS Program Director and the course instructor if I answer "Yes" to any of the Attestation symptoms.
+□ I will inform the UNM MLS Program Director via email at bmasten@salud.unm.edu and the course instructor if I was required to call the COVID call center.

-□ If I select "Yes" for any of the symptoms provided in the UNM Daily Symptom Attestation email, I will await instructions from the UNM MLS Program Director or course instructor regarding when I will be allowed back on campus.
+□ I will await instructions from the UNM MLS Program Director or course instructor regarding when I will be allowed back on campus.